SharifAmit/OpticNet-71/README.md

 ## Folder Structure Rearrangement

-- The folder stucture for this dataset neeeds to be rearranged.
-We have provided a script, please run the ipython notebook.
+- The folder stucture for this dataset needs to be rearranged.
+We have provided a notebook to rearrange the structure and also, create the necessary directories and sub-directories.
+Please run the ipython notebook **data_preprocess_sri2014.ipynb**.
+In cmd/terminal type the below command and then open the notebook file. **Run it as it is or tinker with it, if you wanna change the directory.**

 ```
-data_preprocess_sri2014.ipynb
+jupyter-notebook
 ```

-- The structure will look like this before rearrangement.
+- The structure will look like this before the rearrangement.
 ```
 |──2014_BOE_Srinivasan
 |  ├──Publication_Dataset